 These soft stories are rarely strong enough to protect the building from side-to-side shaking.
 However, buildings can be retrofitted to reduce the risk soft stories present.

 We hope this guide and the linked articles gave you new insight into property underwriting.
-If you still have questions about fire, wildfire and earthquake risk in Washington state, contact our customer service team.
+If you still have questions about fire, wildfire and earthquake risk in Washington state, contact our Product Solutions team.